ethlo/lamebda/README.md

 # Lamebda
-Simple HTTP processing handler supporting dynamically loading of HTTP handler functions.
+Simple HTTP handler supporting dynamic loading of HTTP handler functions.
 Intended for running within your existing infrastructure as a gateway or integration layer embedded with your current framework like, but not limited to, Spring MVC or Spring Flux.

 > It Really Whips The Lambda's Ass!